 Progress is not guaranteed.
 For nearly 300,000 years, it barely existed.
 Humans lived like their ancestors.
 They scavenged with the same stone tools.
 Half of the children did not reach the age of five.
 And most adults died before thirty.
 Then something fundamentally changed.

-The ascent of Western Civilisation began 2,500 years ago in Ancient Greece.
-Knowledge grew as philosophers unshackled themselves from mythological explanations.
+The ascent of Western Civilisation began 2,500 to 3,000 years ago in Ancient Greece.
+The Greeks began to think, question and challenge the ideas of the past without fear of reprisal.
+By unshackling themselves from mythological explanations, the creation of knowledge took off.
 A culture that encouraged critical thinking was essential for a dynamic society to emerge.
-People were allowed to think, question and challenge the ideas of the past without fear of reprisal.

 This tradition of criticism began with Thales of Miletus who in mid-6th century BC founded the Milesian School.
 What made his school unique was that students were encouraged to criticise and improve upon the ideas of the past.
 Bad ideas were rejected.
 Better ones replaced them.